Introduction

 Support persons

-• Any person with a disability who is accompanied by a support person (e.g., sign language interpreters, real-time captioners, or attendants) will be allowed to enter government premises open to the public or to other third parties, with that person.
-At no time will a person with a disability who is accompanied by a support person be prevented from having access to that person while on government premises.
+• Any person with a disability who is accompanied by a support person (e.g., sign language interpreter, real-time captioner, personal support worker or personal attendant) will be allowed to enter ministry premises open to the public or premises that the person would otherwise be permitted to access, with the support person.
+At no time will a person with a disability who is accompanied by a support person be prevented from having access to the support person while on ministry premises.

-• On rare occasions, the provider of service may determine that a support person is required to protect the health or safety of the customer with a disability or that of others on the premises.
-In these cases, an explanation must be provided and documented.
+• In some circumstances, ministries may require a person with a disability to be accompanied by a support person to protect the health or safety of the person with a disability or that of others on the premises.

 • When support persons are required for ministry-sponsored meetings, consultations or events, ministries will arrange for and cover the costs for the necessary support persons to be present.
-If a person requests ahead of time to have their own support person present, the ministry may enter into an agreement with the person to pay support persons directly for their time and reasonable travel expenses on request, in accordance with government travel and hospitality guidelines.
+If a person requests ahead of time to have their own support person present, the ministry may enter into an agreement with the person to pay support persons directly for their time and reasonable travel expenses on request, in accordance with OPS directives and policies, including the Management Board of Cabinet Travel, Meal and Hospitality Expenses Directive.

 Admission fees